 Using any of the major cloud providers, data is encrypted and intellectual property is kept secure.
 If you’re uncomfortable putting all of your eggs in one basket, your data can be backed up in a different location using a second service provider.
 Storing data in the cloud reduces infrastructure costs and allows for future growth and storage requirements.
-Furthermore, going with software as a service (SaaS) providers gives you access to the latest software and requires less maintenance.
+Furthermore, adopting a software-as-a-service (SaaS) model gives you access to the latest software updates and reduces maintenance.

 Step 3: Access and update engineering content from anywhere

 We’re talking on mobile, in the field, in areas of low reception or offline.
-Empower consumers of engineering data like maintenance and project teams to access the latest version of a drawing or model using a google-like search instead of navigating a decades-old folder hierarchy.
+Empower consumers of engineering data such as maintenance and project teams to access the latest version of a drawing or model using a google-like search instead of navigating a decades-old folder hierarchy.